temporalio/documentation/docs-src/dev-guide/major-components.md

 **What are the major components of Temporal SDKs?**

-Temporal SDKs offer developers with the following:
+Temporal SDKs offer developers the following:

 - A Temporal Client to communicate with a Temporal Cluster
-- APIs to develop application code Workflows & Activities
+- APIs to develop application code (Workflows & Activities)
 - APIs to configure and run Workers
-- A common library for code that’s used across the Client, Worker, and Workflow

 ![Temporal SDK components create a runtime across your environment and a Temporal Cluster](/diagrams/temporal-sdk-components.svg)